AaltoSciComp/scicomp-docs/tech/sphinx-docs.rst

 - Git repository
 - Hosted on Github
-- Documentation written in ReStructured Text or Markdownn
+- Documentation written in ReStructured Text or Markdown
 - Built with Sphinx

   - With various extensions